strawberryfg/c2f-3dhm-human-caffe/README.md

 # c2f-3dhm-human-caffe
-This is the caffe reimplementation of "Coarse-to-Fine Volumetric Prediction for Single-Image 3D Human Pose".
+This is the caffe reimplementation of "Coarse-to-Fine Volumetric Prediction for Single-Image 3D Human Pose". (\emph{citation})

 Screenshot of eval on test set can be found in figs/ (d = 16, 32, 64).